 Some asbestos types may also be more harmful than others, reducing the latency period.
 Further, direct exposure has a shorter latency period than second hand exposure.

 Being diagnosed with mesothelioma is worrying.
-Consider fighting for your rights to get the compensation you are eligible for.
+Consider hiring an experienced Minnesota Mesothelioma Lawyer to fight for your rights to get the compensation you are eligible for.